Final Fantasy IV: The After Years: Development

 Although the look and feel of the game have remained largely unchanged from that of the original Final Fantasy IV, new gameplay elements were incorporated, and Kazuko Shibuya, 2D sprite artist for the first six Final Fantasy games, returned to create new, higher quality character graphics.
 Yoshitaka Amano also returned as an image illustrator, with character designs by Akira Oguro, a previous colleague of Tokita's and storyboard artist for Square Enix.
 Much of Nobuo Uematsu's original music for Final Fantasy IV is also included, although new compositions are also used.

 After the mobile release, there were rumors about the title getting a release outside of Japan.
 A rating by the ESRB for a Wii game titled Final Fantasy IV: The After Years was discovered in late February 2009, leading to speculation regarding a North American localization of the game distributed via WiiWare, which was officially confirmed at the Game Developers Conference.
 Square Enix also trademarked The After Years in Europe, hinting at a release in that territory as well.
 It was later confirmed with the opening of the official site, which provided a PEGI rating for the title.

 The WiiWare port of the game features several graphical enhancements over the mobile version, including larger screen resolution, clearer menu screens and fonts, and improved character portraits.
 The English localization follows the precedents set by the DS remake of Final Fantasy IV, featuring similar writing and making use of the same translations of names and terminology.
 A few edits have been made to the English version, including the modification of Ceodore's official character artwork to Westernize his face, as well as alterations to several female characters in order to make their clothing less revealing.

+Following a serialized worldwide release of the game on WiiWare like the original version, the game was released in its entirety bundled together with Final Fantasy IV and a chapter bridging the events from both games in Final Fantasy IV: The Complete Collection for the PlayStation Portable.
+Afterwards, a 3D remake of the game similar to the one given to Final Fantasy IV including all chapters of the game was first released on iOS and Android smartphones, and would be released on PC via Steam as well.